SIGN IN / UP

 opened image

-In this article, we will look at how to install phpMyAdmin in a Docker container, we will also look at the syntax of the docker-compose file and install it in the same way.
+In this article, we will look at how to install phpMyAdmin in a Docker container, as well as the syntax of the docker-compose file and also perform the installation.

 apt update